-6-13 Vandalism (willful or malicious destruction or defacing of property) or criminal damage to property that results in damage exceeding \$100 or that is done to personal property belonging to any school personnel 6-14 Inappropriate consensual sexual activity 6-15 Use or possession of illegal drugs, narcotics, controlled substances, "look-alikes" 14 of such substances, or contraband 15 , or use of any other substance for the purpose of intoxication in or before school or a school-related function 6-16 Second or repeated violation of Behavior 5-13, use or possession of alcohol in school or at, before or after a school-related function 6-17 Participating in a mob action - a large or disorderly group of students using force to cause injury to a person or property, or persisting in severe disruption after being directed to cease by school personnel or Police 6-18 Sexual Misconduct, as defined as any conduct of a sexual nature that is unwelcome, or inappropriate, including, but not limited to, sexual harassment, sexual assault, grooming, child sexual abuse, dating violence, and inappropriate touch or electronic recordings of a sexual nature."
+6-12 Use of any computer, including social networking websites, or use of any information technology device to threaten, stalk, harass, bully, or otherwise intimidate others.
+Or hacking (intentionally gaining access by illegal means or without authorization) into the Great Lakes Academy network to access student records or other unauthorized information, or to otherwise circumvent the information security system 6-13 Vandalism (willful or malicious destruction or defacing of property) or criminal damage to property that results in damage exceeding \$100 or that is done to personal property belonging to any school personnel 6-14 Inappropriate consensual sexual activity 6-15 Use or possession of illegal drugs, narcotics, controlled substances, "look alikes" of such substances, or contraband , or use of any other substance for the purpose of intoxication in or before school or a school-related function 6-16 Second or repeated violation of Behavior 5-13, use or possession of alcohol in school or at, before or after a school-related function 6-17 Participating in a mob action - a large or disorderly group of students using force to cause injury to a person or property, or persisting in severe disruption after being directed to cease by school personnel or Police

-14 "Look-alike" means any substance which by appearance, representation, or manner of distribution would lead a reasonable person to believe that the substance is an illegal drug or other controlled substance.
+&lt;sup>14 A student may be disciplined for circumventing the information security system regardless of the student's intent.
+"Look-alike" means any substance which by appearance, representation, or manner of distribution would lead a reasonable person to believe that the substance is an illegal drug or other controlled substance.

-15 Contraband means any instrument used to commit a crime or violation, and any other item, when possessing that item violates any applicable law, City ordinance, rule, or policy of the school.
+&lt;sup>16 Contraband means any instrument used to commit a crime or violation, and any other item, when possessing that item violates any applicable law, City ordinance, rule, or policy of the school.

-6-19 Use, possession, and/or concealment of a firearm/destructive device or other weapon or "look-alikes" of weapons as defined in the Reference Guide, or use or intent to use any other object to inflict bodily harm 6-20 Intentionally causing or attempting to cause all or a portion of the Great Lakes Academy network to become inoperable 6-21 Arson - knowingly damaging, by means of fire or explosive, a building and/or the personal property of others 6-22 Bomb threat - false indication that a bomb, or other explosive of any nature, is concealed in a place that would endanger human life if activated 6-23 Robbery - taking personal property in the possession of another by use of force or by threatening the imminent use of force 6-24 Sale, distribution, or intent to sell or distribute alcohol, illegal drugs, narcotics, controlled substances, "look-alikes" 16 of such substances, contraband17, or any other substance used for the purpose of intoxication, or repeated violation of Behavior 5-13 use of force
+6-18 Sexual Misconduct, as defined as any conduct of a sexual nature that is unwelcome, or inappropriate, including, but not limited to, sexual harassment, sexual assault, grooming, child sexual abuse, dating violence, and inappropriate touch or electronic recordings of a sexual nature."
+6-19 Use, possession, and/or concealment of a firearm /destructive device or other weapon or "look-alikes" of weapons as defined in the Reference Guide, or use or intent to use any other object to inflict bodily harm 6-20 Intentionally causing or attempting to cause all or a portion of the Great Lakes Academy network to become inoperable 6-21 Arson - knowingly damaging, by means of fire or explosive, a building and/or the personal property of others 6-22 Bomb threat - false indication that a bomb, or other explosive of any nature, is concealed in a place that would endanger human life if activated 6-23 Robbery - taking personal property in the possession of another by use of force or by threatening the imminent use of force 6-24 Sale, distribution, or intent to sell or distribute alcohol, illegal drugs, narcotics, controlled substances, "look-alikes" of such substances, contraband, , or any other substance used for the purpose of intoxication, or repeated violation of Behavior 5-17

-16 "Look-alike" means any substance which by appearance, representation, or manner of distribution would lead a reasonable person to believe that the substance is an illegal drug or other controlled substance.
+&lt;sup>17 "Look-alike" means any substance which by appearance, representation, or manner of distribution would lead a reasonable person to believe that the substance is an illegal drug or other controlled substance.